UhuruSoftware/vcap-dotnet/src/Uhuru.CloudFoundry.FileService/README.txt

 in VMware's terms).
 After some disk space has been freed in the VHD's file system, the system has to manualy compat the VHD to reduce the size of the VHD file, which will requrie the disk to be offline (maybe some tricks can be made with Mirror Volumes to compat a VHD without taking it offline).

+This feature has to be installed on the windows server box:
+ FS-Resource-Manager: `powershell.exe -command "& {Import-Module Servermanager; add-windowsfeature FS-Resource-Manager}"`